 End-of-life decision-making poses significant challenges, not only for patients but also for relatives and the medical care team.
 The SAMS has been addressing issues relating to the management of dying and death for several decades.

 The SAMS first published medical-ethical guidelines on the topic of end-of-life care in 1976.
 These guidelines, setting standards for medical conduct in this area, are regularly revised.
 Guidelines on the use of palliative care in all fields of medicine were issued in 2006.

-According to the SAMS guidelines, in the case of patients with capacity, assisted suicide is justifiable if the symptoms of disease and/or functional impairments are causing intolerable suffering and other options have proved ineffective or are rejected as unacceptable by the patient.
 The patient’s desire not to continue living in this situation of intolerable suffering must be comprehensible to the physician on the basis of the previous history and repeated discussions.
-The patient’s desire must be well-considered, enduring and not due to external pressure.
-The guidelines also emphasise, however, that patients cannot claim to be entitled to assisted suicide, and that physicians are free to decide whether or not to consider this option.
+However, an objective determination of suffering is neither possible nor required by the guidelines.
+The guidelines also emphasize, however, that patients cannot claim to be entitled to assisted suicide, and that physicians are free to decide whether or not to consider this option.

 The guidelines seek to mediate between different viewpoints and values, and to ensure that the self-determination of all parties – patients, relatives and medical professionals – is respected and protected.